Don’t Fall Into Destructive Influence

 Make Them an Offer They Can’t Refuse

 Can you tell I like movies?
 This immortal phrase comes, of course, from The Godfather.
 It has to do with a gun to the head, which can be a very influential thing.
-Figuratively speaking, how not to influence your clientsit can come in several forms in the business world: “Do this or I will complain up the chain and make you look bad.” or “If you don’t go along with this I will use my personal influence with the CFO to get your budget cut.”
+Figuratively speaking, it can come in several forms in the business world: “Do this or I will complain up the chain and make you look bad.” or “If you don’t go along with this I will use my personal influence with the CFO to get your budget cut.”
 The problem with this approach is that, while you may have the power to influence this way, people don’t like to be threatened and bullied.
 It may work once, but then you will have enemies.
 Brute force is not a consistent success strategy.
 It is the lowest form of influence.
 There are other more sophisticated forms of constructive influence that you must master.
 You are on the right track if you are building, not eroding, trust.

 Conclusion